minvws/nl-covid19-coronacheck-website/_questions-in-app/en/5-5-hoe-zet-ik-een-papieren-coronabewijs-van-mijn-zorgverlener-in-de-coronacheck-app.md

 ---
 set: 5
 index: 5
-title: I requested a paper coronavirus pass at my healthcare provider.
-How do I add it in the CoronaCheck app?
+title: I requested a paper coronavirus pass from my healthcare provider.
+How do I add it to the CoronaCheck app?
 ---
+**Please note:** Adding a paper coronavirus pass to the CoronaCheck app is possible from version 2.2 onwards.
+Do you use an older version of the app?
+Then please update the app first.

-**Please note:** Unfortunately, on the 17th of July it’s not yet possible to add paper coronavirus passes received from the healthcare provider to the CoronaCheck app.
-This will be possible at the end of next week.
-Keep an eye on this page for new updates.
+A paper coronavirus pass you received from your healthcare provider can be added to the CoronaCheck app.
+This way you can use the certificate on your phone.
+This is how it works:

+1. Open the CoronaCheck app
+2. Go to the menu
+3. Click on 'Add paper certificate' and follow the steps in the app.

+A certificate from the government of a different country cannot be added to the CoronaCheck app this way.
+This has to do with legislation.
+Did you get a certificate from the government of another country?
+Then please use the app from that specific country.